Pregnancy Disability Leave Law in California: A Guide to PDL

 During maternity leave, employees have a right to use any vacation pay, sick pay, or other paid time off they have accrued with their employer.68 In some cases, an employer can even force them to do so.

-If an employee takes family leave to bond with her child, the employer can require her to use her accrued paid or unpaid time off.69
+If an employee takes family leave to bond with her child, the employer can require her to use her accrued paid time off.69

 But, if an employee only takes pregnancy disability leave, her employer can only force her to use her accrued sick leave.70 Her other accrued time off, like vacation time or personal time off, can be used at her discretion during pregnancy disability leave.71